llkamal/llkamal.github.io/AppSetup-Images.md

 ![Lookups](./assets/setupv1.0/11.png "Lookups")

-Lookups, as the name suggests they are values that are common at multiple places.
-These lookup values are referred at multiple master data or transactional data screens so that they appear as dropdown list of values to choose from.
+- Lookups, as the name suggests they are values that are common at multiple places.
+- These lookup values are referred at multiple master data or transactional data screens so that they appear as dropdown list of values to choose from.

-Also for some of these lookups, there is a flexibility of extending the list of values by client as needed.
+- For some of these lookups, there is a flexibility of extending the list of values by client as needed.